-In the example above, the application of a group causation theory like concerted action and the one-party-pays-all rule lead to the same result.
-The reason is that, to incentivize each participant to drive carelessly, it is not necessary to hold all drivers liable for the entire harm.
+In the example above, the application of a group causation theory like concerted action and the one-party-pays-all rule lead to the same results.
+The reason is that to incentivize each participant to drive carelessly it is not necessary to hold all drivers liable for the entire harm.
 Rather, it is enough that every driver is at risk of being liable.
-Still, there are good reasons to prefer a group causation theory over the one-party-pays-all rule (beyond the public upheaval that the latter rule may generate):
+Still, there are good reasons to prefer a group causation theory over the one-party-pays-all rule (beyond the public upheaval that such the latter rule may generate):

-1. Holding Constant Ex Ante Expectations.
+1. Holding Constant Ex-Ante Expectations.
 Group causation theories enjoy an important advantage over the one-party-pays-all regime: they ensure that the expected cost of the accident remains diluted throughout the activity.
 Consider again the drag race example with three drivers.
 At every point of the race, each driver should expect to pay one third of the damage or she will withdraw.
 Concerted action theory ensures the drivers that the expected liability will indeed remain diluted.
 A driver who wishes to guit the race will remain liable unless she communicates her decision in a way that leaves the other participants enough time to reconsider their actions.
-This is the teaching of cases like Lemons v.
-Kelly.
-230 In Lemons, two cars, one driven by Kelly and the other by King, engaged in a drag race.
-The two cars were driving next to each other when at one point, just before the highway entered a series of curves, Kelly overtook King.
-Kelly later lost control and as a result his passenger.
-Lemons, was injured.
-At trial.
-Kelly and King argued that the race had ended about a mile before the accident occurred when Kelly passed King-an argument the victim seems to have admitted.
-Despite the victim's admission, the court sustained the verdict for the plaintiff. "[O]ne who participates in setting hazardous conduct [like a drag race] in motion cannot later be heard to say: 'Oh!
-I withdrew before harm resulted even though no one else was aware of my withdrawal."235
+This is the teaching of cases like Lemons.
+In that case the victim was a passenger in a car driven by Kelly.
+Kelly and King, the driver of another vehicle, admitted that they drag-raced, but argued that the race had ended about a mile before the point of collision.
+The injury, they claimed, occurred when the Kelly car passed the King car-an argument the victim seems to have admitted.
+Despite the victim's admission, the court accepted the jury's determination. "[O]ne who participates in setting [a] hazardous conduct [like a drag racel in motion cannot later be heard to say: 'Oh!
+I withdrew before harm resulted even though no one else was aware of my withdrawal."